Kulsoom-ri/US_senate_simulation/README.md

 | Perceptron                 | 0.70 ± 0.04              | 0.72          | 0.712     | 0.74    |
 | MLPClassifier               | 0.92 ± 0.02              | 0.92          | 0.92     | 0.97      |

+Overall, the ExtraTreesClassifier and RandomForestClassifier exhibited the highest performance metrics regarding both cross-validation accuracy and test accuracy.
+Fine-tuning these two models based on their optimal parameters resulted in a test accuracy of 0.93 for both.
+The MLPClassifier also performed well, achieving a test accuracy of 0.92.

+Analysis of feature importance revealed that, for all these classifiers, several factors held significant predictive power: the party affiliation of the senator, the party of the bill sponsor, the DW-Nominate score, State PVI, the topic of the bill, the required majority and the legislative session.

+These high accuracy rates align with previous literature, which has demonstrated the effectiveness of ensemble models in modeling legislative behavior.

 ### Basic Simulation
+In the initial vote simulation without any adjustments, the average model accuracy for individual votes was 58.11%.
+The average accuracy for predicting bill outcomes- specifically whether a bill was passed or rejected- was significantly lower at 43.33%.
+The model demonstrated better performance on high-margin votes, characterized by strong "yea" or "nay" majorities, as well as on key legislative decisions.
+This improved accuracy can be attributed to the tendency of the LLM to predict uniform votes across the board.

+Overall, these results indicate that the baseline performance of the model was only slightly better than that of a random binary model, which would yield an accuracy rate of around 50%.

 ### Advanced Simulation